Argentine stocks surge on hefty quarterly profits

 "The MerVal's strong rebound was due to an improved climate after Siderar and Petrobras Participaciones announced good quarterly earnings," said Mariano Tavelli, trader at Tavelli y Compania brokerage.

-Petrobras Energia Participaciones PCH.BA, the local unit of Brazilian state-run oil company Petrobras (PETR4.SA: Cotización) APBR.BA, surged 7.3 percent to 3.37 pesos a share after reporting its second-quarter net profit nearly quadrupled from a year ago.
+Petrobras Energia Participaciones PCH.BA, the local unit of Brazilian state-run oil company Petrobras (PETR4.SA) APBR.BA, surged 7.3 percent to 3.37 pesos a share after reporting its second-quarter net profit nearly quadrupled from a year ago.

-Steelmaker Siderar SID.BA gained 2.6 percent to close at 27.2 pesos per share, a day after reporting a 167 percent jump in second-quarter net profit from the same period of 2007.
+Steelmaker Siderar (SID.BA) gained 2.6 percent to close at 27.2 pesos per share, a day after reporting a 167 percent jump in second-quarter net profit from the same period of 2007.

 Trade volume on the overall market was a brisk $42.6 million.
 Of active shares, 77 rose, 17 fell and 13 were unchanged.